hackclub/some-assembly-required/guide/cpu/instruction-cycle.md

 | 2      | `sub`       |
 | ...    | ...         |

 The first part of the data it fetches is the **opcode**, which is the unique identifier for an action that the CPU can run.
-In the case of adding two numbers together, that opcode might look like `ADD`.
+In the case of adding two numbers together, that opcode might look like `add`.

 The next numbers that are fetched are the arguments to be executed.
-For a hypothetical example, let's say we have an instruction like `ADD 3 4`.
-Our opcode is `ADD`, and our arguments are `3` and `4`!
+For a hypothetical example, let's say we have an instruction like `add 3 4`.
+Our opcode is `add`, and our arguments are `3` and `4`!

 ### Execute